Scalable Bayesian computation for crossed and nested hierarchical models: Crossed effects models

-For computational convenience, we adopt conjugate priors for the prior precision matrices $\bT_{k}$.
-In the most general setting where $\bT_{k}$ is a full rank matrix,

-a priori.
-The multinomial logit model introduces the further complication of being ill-identified due to softmax being invariant under translations of $\beeta$.
-Thus, we follow the common practice of introducing an identifiability constraint, although our methods work with alternative formulations as well.
+The multicategorical logistic model introduces the further complication of being ill-identified due to softmax being invariant under translations of $\beeta$.
+In Section \ref{sec:crossed_multi} we address this and other methodological issues specific to this model.